antigravities/rsteamstatus/README.md

 # /r/Steam status bot

 This is the status bot we use on /r/Steam to update the sidebar.
-It's automatically run every 5 minutes as part of a cron job on a dedicated server hosted in a place far, far away (Europe).
+It's automatically run every 15 minutes as a cron job in /r/Steam's container.

 The data is sourced from a secret place.
 You'll need to know the URL of the secret place in order to use this bot.

 ## Setup
 You'll need Go to run the bot.
-This bot was developed using Go 1.15.1, but I think that any version around this should work fine.
+The bot *requires* Go 1.16.
+The last commit to have Go 1.15 support is 8dd9b8.

 ```
 GO111MODULE=on go get get.cutie.cafe/rsteamstatus
 $EDITOR .env #described below
-wget https://raw.githubusercontent.com/antigravities/rsteamstatus/master/main.tmpl -O main.tmpl
 ~/go/bin/rsteamstatus
 ```